nabati/freelancing-in-sweden/README.md

 #### Christmas gifts

-Christmas gifts can be given to employees in a tax-free fashio, up to 450 SEK / year including VAT.
+Christmas gifts can be given to employees in a tax-free fashion, up to 450 SEK / year including VAT.
 A company can gift their employees with a wide number of things ranging from stocks, trips, restaurant visits or gift cards.
 The company can't, however, gift their employees money in a tax-free fashion.

 *Links*: